 Have you seen a cyclist who rides with their knees sticking out to the side?

-You've probably seen those cyclists who ride with their knees sticking out to the side, but did you know that poor leg tracking such as this has a number of negative impacts on a cyclist?
+You've probably seen them, but did you know that poor leg tracking such as this has a number of negative impacts on a cyclist?

 Poor leg tracking can be seen when a cyclist's knees point out rather than tracking in line with the hip and foot.
 Poor leg tracking can also kick in when the cyclists become more fatigued and their form starts to deteriorate.